-16.1 Where a Class B person owns and occupies a dwelling on the contaminated land in question, Carlisle City Council should consider waiving or reducing its costs recovery if the person satisfies Carlisle City Council that, at the time the person purchased the dwelling, the person did not know, and could not reasonably be expected to have known, that the land was adversely affected by presence of the contaminant(s) in question.
+16.1 Where a Class B person owns and occupies a dwelling on the contaminated land in question, the Council should consider waiving or reducing its costs recovery if the person satisfies The Council that, at the time the person purchased the dwelling, the person did not know, and could not reasonably be expected to have known, that the land was adversely affected by presence of the contaminant(s) in question.
 Any such waiver or reduction should be to the extent needed to ensure that the Class B person in question bears no more of the cost of remediation than it appears reasonable to impose, having regard to the person's income, capital and outgoings.
-Where the person has inherited the dwelling or has received it as a gift, Carlisle City Council should consider the situation at the time when the person received the property.
+Where the person has inherited the dwelling or has received it as a gift, the Council should consider the situation at the time when the person received the property.

 When the contaminated land in question extends beyond the dwelling and its curtilage, and is owned or occupied by the same appropriate person the approach above should be applied only to the dwelling and its curtilage.

-17. Payment of Carlisle City Council's costs
+17. Payment of the Council's costs

-- 17.1 In each case where Carlisle City Council has used public funds to remediate land in its area a decision will be taken by Carlisle City Council taking account of all circumstances appertaining to the matter whether to recover any or all of the funds expended on a property in order to make it suitable for use. - 17.2 Carlisle City Council will also consider how payment to Carlisle City Council should be made.
-This could for example take the form of payment within a fixed period of the full amount, payment by installment or by attaching a charge to the property so that it is recovered when the property is first sold.
-In the latter case, Carlisle City Council will consider whether it could recover more of the costs by deferring recovery and securing them by a charge on the land in question.
+17.1 In each case where the Council has used public funds to remediate land in its area a decision will be taken by the Council acting through its Cost Recovery and Hardship Panel to which authority is hereby delegated as specified in section 18 of this Policy) - taking account of all circumstances appertaining to the matter - whether to recover any or all of the funds expended on a property in order to make it suitable for use.

+17.2 The Council will also consider how payment to it should be made.
+This could for example take the form of payment within a fixed period of the full amount, payment by instalments or by attaching a charge to the property so that it is recovered when the property is first sold.
+In the latter case, the Council will consider whether it could recover more of the costs by deferring recovery and securing them by a charge on the land in question.